alex2276564/MMOSpawnPoint/README.md

 - Paper: N attempts per tick on the main thread within a configurable time budget.
 The search is spread across ticks (partial async feeling, no big stalls).
 - Folia: exactly one attempt per tick scheduled on the correct region thread (true region-aware parallelism).
 - Teleport to the waiting room happens immediately (if requireSafe=true), while the actual safe spot is being searched in the background.

-**About cache “near” searches**:
-- For fixed-point requireSafe=true searches (near X/Z), the cache key does not include the current radius.
-If radius expands over time, the cache still reuses the location found with the previous radius.
-This is a stability/performance optimization.

 ###  Party self-invite
 The plugin allows inviting yourself.
 This is intentional: it lets a single player form a party quickly (e.g., to use the walking spawn point feature) without logging a second account.